 - Goldberg (c) vs. Roman Reigns (Universal championship)

 Goldberg won the title from Bray Wyatt at Super ShowDown and Reigns just came out and said he was next.
-Here we are.
+He later called Goldberg a “bulldog bitch.”

 - Becky Lynch (c) vs. Shayna Baszler (Raw women’s championship)